-In accordance with the foregoing, Petitioner's motion for attorneys' fees and costs is GRANTED.
-I find that Petitioner is entitled to a reimbursement of attorneys' fees and costs as follows:
+In accordance with the foregoing, petitioners' motion for attorneys' fees and costs is GRANTED.
+I find that petitioners are entitled to an award of attorneys' fees and costs as follows:

-1) A lump sum in the amount of \$48,553.45, representing reimbursement for Petitioner's attorneys' fees and costs, in the form of a check payable to Petitioner and Ms. Leah Durant, Esq.
+1) \$37,294.87, representing reimbursement for petitioners' attorneys' fees and costs, in the form of a check payable jointly to petitioners and Mr. Jeffrey Pop, Esq.

-In the absence of a motion for review filed pursuant to RCFC Appendix B, the clerk of the court shall enter judgment in accordance herewith.5 s/Mindy Michaels Roth Mindy Michaels Roth Special Master
+In the absence of a motion for review filed pursuant to RCFC Appendix B, the clerk of the court shall enter judgment in accordance herewith.